Here’s What Wikipedia Doesn’t Tell You about Depression

 There is a significant distinction between being sad and being depressed.
 While they are similar on the surface, the impact of depression is much more devastating and more debilitating than sadness, lasting longer and substantially interfering with the functions of everyday life.
 Although there are some things that can be discovered through information sites like Wikipedia, there are simply some things that these types of sites will not reveal.
 There are distinct signs that can help identify if you or a loved one is suffering from depression.

 The Distinction between Depression and Sadness

 While everyone feels sad at some point, the feeling of sadness usually subsides quickly.
 Conversely, a person who is suffering from depression will experience severe despair and sadness that will last for a minimum of two weeks.
 According to the American Psychological Association, people who are suffering from depression tend to feel hopeless and helpless.
-There is also a proclivity to blame themselves for having these type of feelings.
-Depression also interferes with common daily functionality, making simple tasks, such as eating, sleeping and household chores extremely challenging.
+There is also a proclivity to blame themselves for having these types of feelings.
+Depression also interferes with common daily functionality, making simple tasks, such as eating, sleeping, and household chores extremely challenging.

-It is immensely important for parents to be able to recognize the signs of depression in youth, because childhood depression is the leading cause of suicide among youth.
+It is immensely important for parents to be able to recognize the signs of depression in youth because childhood depression is the leading cause of suicide among youth.

 RELATED ARTICLE: 10 Things You Should Never Say to Someone With Depression

 The Cause of Depression